 - Melbourne Central YHA – I love budget accommodations and YHA in Australia is perfect for it.
 They always have the best accommodation at the best location.
 YHA is budget, but the location is so good – right on Flinders Street which is the main street in Melbourne.
 And although it’s a budget, it doesn’t mean you have to share a room – I stayed in one of the private rooms on the rooftop.
 It had a nice view of the Melbourne business district.

-- Melbourne Metro YHA – Unlike the Central YHA, this location isn’t as premium, but it is still within central Melbourne and was very affordable.
+- Melbourne Metro YHA – Unlike the Central YHA, this location isn’t as premium, but it is still within central Melbourne and is very affordable.
 It’s still not a bad location since it’s close to public transportation, but I’d only book this over the Central YHA if you really want to save money.

 Melbourne Itinerary Map & Overview